Blawker/UCN-Simulations/README.md

 ## First project: Beamline
 - Initialize the geometry of a beamline structure for UCN
 - Adding surface reflection for stainless steel
+- Adding binary program to create and merge output file into histograms